mattbaird/elastigo/README.md

 license
 =======
-    Copyright 2012 Matthew Baird, Aaron Raddon, and more!
+    Copyright 2012 Matthew Baird, Aaron Raddon, Jeremy Shute and more!

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.